vcabral19/paper-rock-scissors/README.md

 This a **Python** implementation of a Paper Rock and Scissors game, designed to be played on the console.

-You play against a computer for n matches. n and the player name is defined before starting the game.

 ## How to install